What is time management? What time management skills you need to possess in order to reach success?

 Decide what skills are needed to finish the task in the best possible way, and delegate the task to the person who possesses the strongest such skills.

-If possible, always delegate front-end development to front-end developers, user interface design to UI designers, etc.
+If possible, always delegate front-end development to front-end developers, user experience design to UX designers, etc.

 This doesn’t just apply to hard skills – if you need someone to deliver a company presentation at an industry event (but don’t have an official spokesperson), pick someone who’s communicative, creative, and resourceful.